 WORLD PLUMBING DAY EVENTS

-In Australia, IAPMO will co-sponsor a World Plumbing Day event held by the Plumbing Industry Climate Action Centre (PICAC).
-The event will include a luncheon, trade show and skills competition for up and coming apprentices.
-There also will be an exhibition for some of the artwork entered in the “Water Is Life – International Poster Art Competition.”
+In Australia, IAPMO co-sponsored a World Plumbing Day event held by the Plumbing Industry Climate Action Centre (PICAC).
+The event included a luncheon, trade show and skills competition for up and coming apprentices.
+There also was an exhibition for some of the artwork entered in the “Water Is Life – International Poster Art Competition.”

-Key speakers will include The Honorable Robert Doyle, Lord Mayor of Melbourne, and Justin Madden, Deputy Chief Commissioner of the Victorian Building Authority.
-PICAC CEO Shayne La Combre and Chair Earl Satches will provide updates on the progress of the Centre and where PICAC stands today.
+Key speakers included The Honorable Robert Doyle, Lord Mayor of Melbourne, and Justin Madden, Deputy Chief Commissioner of the Victorian Building Authority.
+PICAC CEO Shayne La Combre and Chair Earl Satches provided updates on the progress of the Centre and where PICAC stands today.

 Once again, the WPC encourages individuals and member organizations to get involved by: